• ConnEcTEd – Coherence in European Teacher Education (2020-2023)

 Many of the researchers from the Faculty are national experts in various fields and they act as consultants for the Ministry of Science and Education, Agency for Teacher Training, and National Center for External Evaluation in Education.
 At the national and international level, the Faculty is especially distinguished by its research in the field of early language learning and teaching.

-Team
+Project Team Zagreb:

 The University of Turku (UTU), Finland’s second largest multidisciplinary university, is an internationally competitive research-led university whose operation is based on high-level research.
 The UTU is recognized for the quality of research, teaching, and excellent support services.
 As one of the leading universities in Finland, the University of Turku offers study and research opportunities in seven faculties and five independent units.
 In the international QS ranking, the University of Turku is among the top 300 universities and is ranked third best university in Finland (QS Ranking 2018).
 The University of Turku, whose roots reach as far as to the Royal Academy of Turku in the 1650s, was established in 1920.
 Today, the University of Turku has almost 20,000 students and 3,176 staff members (9.7% international; 58.7% female).
 External funding covers 37.6% of the total funding of 259.8 million euros.